 –Woman Of Color by LaTonya Yvette

-We’d love to hear your recommendations for books we should add to our reading lists. xx!
+We’d love to hear your recommendations for books we should add to our reading lists and check out more book report podcasts here. xx!

 Episode 46 Transcript